mcneece/eSignature-Portal/README.md

 # Optum eSignature Support Portal

 <p>The eSignature Support Portal was built by Jacob McNeece to service UnitedHealth Group's employees with their eSignature support needs.
-The goal of the tool is to automate solutions for common service requests to the internal Optum eSignature Support Team, and give employees access to vital information and functionality in a simplified manner so that the can be self sufficient when utilizing eSignature for their business(es).</p>
+The goal of the tool is to automate solutions for common service requests to the internal Optum eSignature Support Team, and give employees access to vital information and functionality in a simplified manner so that they can be self sufficient when utilizing eSignature for their business(es).</p>

 ### API Calls Simplified